miyagawa/cpanminus/README.md

 ## Quick Install?

-`env PERL_MM_USE_DEFAULT=1 cpanm --notest Module`
+    env PERL_MM_USE_DEFAULT=1 cpanm --notest Module

 Oh, don't do that.
 It's too useful.

 ## So you're ignoring the CPAN toolchain ecosystem with this?

 No, that's not my intention.
-This tiny script respects and play nice with all the toolchain ecosystem that has been developed for years:
-Module::Build, Module::Install, ExtUtils::MakeMaker and local::lib.
-It
-just provides an alternative to (but __NOT__ a replacement for) [CPAN](http://search.cpan.org/search?mode=module&query=CPAN) or [CPANPLUS](http://search.cpan.org/search?mode=module&query=CPANPLUS), so that it doesn't require any configuration, any dependencies and has no bootstrap problems.
+This tiny script actually respects and plays nice with all the toolchain ecosystem that has been developed for years, such as: [Module::Build](http://search.cpan.org/search?mode=module&query=Module::Build), [Module::Install](http://search.cpan.org/search?mode=module&query=Module::Install), [ExtUtils::MakeMaker](http://search.cpan.org/search?mode=module&query=ExtUtils::MakeMaker) and [local::lib](http://search.cpan.org/search?mode=module&query=local::lib).
+It just provides an alternative to (but __NOT__ a replacement for) [CPAN](http://search.cpan.org/search?mode=module&query=CPAN) or [CPANPLUS](http://search.cpan.org/search?mode=module&query=CPANPLUS), so that it doesn't require any configuration, any dependencies and has no bootstrap problems.

-I've learned that often for less experienced users, or even really experienced users who knows how to shoot in their feet, setting up a CPAN toolchain _in the right way_ feels like just another yak to shave when all they want to do is just to quickstart writing perl code by installing CPAN modules. cpanminus is a super tiny shaver to eliminate the big yak really quickly in that case, and does nothing else.
+The thing is, I've learned that often for less experienced users, or even really experienced users who knows how to shoot in their feet, setting up a CPAN toolchain _in the right way_ feels like just another yak to shave when all they want to do is just to quickstart writing perl code by installing CPAN modules. cpanminus is a super tiny shaver to eliminate the big yak really quickly in that case, and does nothing else.

 ## Should I really use this?